bcliang/gamry-parser/README.md

 * PEP8 via `pylint` or `flake8`
 * [GitHub flow](https://guides.github.com/introduction/flow/) for proposing changes (i.e. create a feature branch and submit a PR against the master branch).
-* Tests: > 80% line coverage
+* Tests: Maintain > 80% line coverage, per file

 ### Versioning

 [SemVer](http://semver.org/) for versioning.
-1. Matching major version numbers are guarenteed to work together.
+1. Matching major version numbers are guaranteed to work together.
 2. Any change to the public API (breaking change) will increase a major version.

 ### Publishing